ayushfordatascience/ayushfordatascience/README.md

 - 👋 Hi, I’m @ayushbhattacharyacodes
 - 👀 I’m interested in front end development
 - 🌱 I’m currently learning HTML CSS JS React Next.JS
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me
+- 📫 How to reach me https://www.linkedin.com/in/ayushb83/

 <!---
 ayushbhattacharyacodes/ayushbhattacharyacodes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.